Sriram Raghavan on ‘Merry Christmas’ movie: ‘A slow-burning wild ride’

 The Hindi-language movie also stars Sanjay Kapoor, Vinay Pathak, Pratima Kazmi and Radhika Apte.
 Raghavan made Merry Christmas simultaneously in Tamil with the same leads and different actors, including Radikaa Sarathkumar, Kavin Jay Basu and Shanmugarajan.

 Both versions will be released on January 12.
 Raghavan has already begun shooting Ikkis, starring Agastya Nanda.
-The biopic revisits the heroism displayed by Indian Army soldier Arjun Khetarpal during the 1971 Indo-Pak War.
+The biopic revisits the heroism displayed by Indian Army soldier Arun Khetarpal during the 1971 Indo-Pak War.
 Ikkis, which also stars Dharmendra, will be released in 2025.

 Raghavan began his career in 1991 with Raman Raghav, a documentary-fiction hybrid about the Mumbai serial killer.
 Ek Hasina Thi came out on January 16, 2004.
 In an interview with Scroll, 63-year-old Raghavan talks about the ideas that went into his new movie as well as the making of his first feature.
 Here are edited excerpts.